Chapter 22:

 “That’s fair.
 You deserve to know what we’ll truly be doing,” I said as I walked over to the portable CD radio and changed to a more dramatic song.

-“I am Ishara, yes.
-But I bear a title given to me by Phyllis, my patron.
-I am the Ruby Oracle.
-I am in this world to fix an ancient wrong using my knowledge of everything that is and could be for years to come.
-And, while I will never be the main character of this world’s story, I have my own quest before me, and I need your help.
-We will travel this great world of Esseria, maybe even beyond our realm of existence, and face innumerable foes.
-With courage and cunning, we’ll gain allies and, in a few years, when the final war starts, I hope to be in a position to help those displaced.”
+"I walk Esseria in this final age to fix an ancient wrong using my knowledge of everything that has been and could be for years to come.
+And, while I will never be the main character of this world’s narrative, I have my own quest before me, and I need your help.
+Will you travel what remains of this great world of Esseria, and maybe even beyond our realm of existence, at my side to face innumerable foes?
+We will dive into forgotten dungeons, slay legendary creatures, and get rich beyond our wildest dreams!
+Then, with the courage and cunning that we displayed doing this, we’ll gain allies and, in a few years, when the final war starts, be in a position to help those displaced.”

 “Okay.”
 Rionriv nodded before crossing her arms.
 “And what do you want?”